KarlJohnsonnn/MeteoDataComparison/README.md

        $ python Compare_MDFs.py

- - **Show_spectra.py:** Generates a series of spectrum(dBZ)/normalized spectrum(-)/wavelet transformation plots and save it as png for later concatination to gif file.
+ - **Show_spectra.py:** Generates a series of spectrum(dBZ)/normalized spectrum(-)/wavelet transformation plots and save it as png.

        $ python Show_Spectra.py 20180810 050000 060000 0.0 12.0

     ![Spectra and wavelet transform](PNG/180810_05:20:16-05:29:57_6.49963_spectra_001.gif)

  - **Spectra_to_Moments.py:** Calculates the radar moments Ze (reflectivity), mdv (mean Doppler velocity), sw (spectral width), skew (skewness), and kurt (kurtosis) from LV0 NetCDF4 files provides by the RPG 94GHz radar.
 The user is able to specify the number of standart deviations above the mean noise for the threshold where noise is cut.
-Calling the routine from bash requires additional arguments, e.g.: date in YYYYMMDD, time intervall (from-to) in HHMMSS HHMMSS, minimum height in km (two floats) and the number of standart deviations.
+Calling the routine requires additional arguments, e.g.: date in YYYYMMDD, time intervall (from-to) in HHMMSS HHMMSS, minimum height in km (two floats) and the number of standart deviations.
 Example call:

        $ python Spectra_to_Moments.py 20180810 050000 060000 0.0 12.0 2.0